-- Depending on the tour company, you can add sound, music or an exciting, professionally written description that scrolls with the movement of the tour.
+- Depending on the tour company, you can add sound, music, or an exciting, professionally written description that scrolls with the tour’s movement.

 - Virtual tours can also include individual photos available for download or to print.

-Signage encourages home shoppers to immediately call you or your agent.
+Signage encourages home shoppers to call you or your agent immediately.
 It’s free advertising!
 A well-designed For Sale sign will generate phone calls.
 If your home is a corner lot, put up two signs.